Academic Honesty Policy

 Academic dishonesty (commonly known as cheating) is any behavior on the part of a student that results in that student or any other students giving or receiving unauthorized assistance in an academic exercise or receiving credit for work which is not their own.
 Such acts include, but are not limited to:

-Unauthorized aids Use of material, information, or study aids not permitted by the professor during tests, quizzes, or other graded class activities.
-This also includes intentional sharing of information or working together on a graded academic exercise when such collaboration is not approved by the professor.
+Unauthorized aids – Use of material, information, wearable technology, generative artificial intelligence models, or study aids not explicitly permitted by the professor during tests, quizzes, writing, or other graded activities.
+This includes intentional sharing of information or working together on a graded academic exercise when such collaboration is not approved by the professor.
 The cheating might be premeditated as in the case of preparing “cheat sheets” or securing a copy of the test beforehand or opportunistic as in the case of looking at another student’s test.
+It might also include using a smartwatch or other device during a proctored assessment or receiving unauthorized assistance from an artificial intelligence model on any assignment.

-Plagiarism Use of another person or group’s words or ideas without clearly acknowledging the source of that information, resulting in the false representation as one’s individual work.
+Plagiarism – Use of words or ideas from any source without clearly acknowledging the source of that information, resulting in the false representation as one’s individual work.
 Students must educate themselves about plagiarism.
 Ignorance is not a legitimate defense against a charge of plagiarism.
-To avoid plagiarism, student must give credit they use:
+To avoid plagiarism, students must give credit when they:

 Falsification/Fabrication – Intentional and unacknowledged invention or alteration of any data, incident, quotations, or citations in an academic exercise.